vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Bhav.), NA 52.
 Nirjalaikādaśī-on Jy. śu.
 11 ; fast from morning of one day to

-next day morning; no water to be drunk the whole day except what one may take in for obligatory ācamana (such as in sandhyā adoration); next day donate jar full of water and sugar and some gold and break the fast; reaps reward of twelve dvādasis and reaches Visnuloka; HV I 1089-91 (from M. B.); SmK 122–123, and p.
+next day morning; no water to be drunk the whole day except what one may take in for obligatory ācamana (such as in sandhyā adoration); next day donate jar full of water and sugar and some gold and break the fast; reaps reward of twelve dvādasis and reaches Viṣṇuloka; HV I 1089-91 (from M. B.); SmK 122–123, and p.
 109 above.

 C11